It seems you are offline. Please check your connection and try again.

 The free pool falls short when:

-× The code never shows up because the app blocks shared lines.
+× The code never shows up because the app blocks shared numbers.

 × Someone else already registered that account before you.

-× You need the line to stay yours for a second login later.
+× You need the number to stay yours for a second login later.

-The fix: a private Brazil line that only you can read, from $1 for a one-time code.
+The fix: a private Brazil number that only you can read, from $1 for a one-time code.
 See below

 If the free option is doing the job, there is no need to pay.
 Keep using it for as long as it works.

-When the free pool won't cut it, a private line gives you a fresh +55 number nobody else touches.
+When the free pool won't cut it, a private number gives you a fresh +55 number nobody else touches.
 It is yours for the verification, and the code lands every time.

 $1 per one-time code